-Recently I’ve noticed that the YouTube Algorithm is getting a lot better, and its video recommendations are becoming harder to resist, well, at least for me.
+Recently I’ve noticed that the YouTube Algorithm is getting a lot better, and its video recommendations are becoming harder to resist.

 I open YouTube thinking that I’ll spend only ten minutes there and then do something else.
 But before I know it, an hour has passed, and I still can’t bring myself to stop watching videos.

 For many of us, our default mode of spending time, whether at work or home, involves looking into a screen for long periods.